brutefaces/brutefaces.github.io/replit.md

-# EmojiHub - Emoji Faces & Emoticons App
+# BruteFaces - Emoji Faces & Emoticons App

 ## Overview
 A modern React web application for discovering, copying, and sharing thousands of expressive emoji faces and emoticons.
 Built with React, TypeScript, Vite, and Tailwind CSS with shadcn/ui components.